-Four hacks to getting user feedback when you can’t do full-scale research.
+Four hacks to getting user feedback when you can’t do full-scale UX research.

-When designing, gathering user insights is very important, but it can be hard to get buy-in, especially in the beginning stages.
+Gathering user insights when designing is very important, but it can be hard to get buy-in, especially in the beginning stages.
 You could just jump straight into creating wireframes or making assumptions about your users and their needs, or you could use all the resources currently available to you.

 This article explores some of those options and how you can use them.
 You can also use these methods for exploratory research or for inspiration when you’re looking for new and exciting challenges and projects.